-15 [2] The frexp functions break a floating-point number into a normalized fraction and an integer exponent.
+[2] The frexp functions break a floating-point number into a normalized fraction and an integer exponent.
 They store the integer in the int object pointed to by exp.
 If value is a decimal floating-point number, the exponent is an integral power of 10; otherwise it is an integral power of 2.

 [3] If value is not a floating-point number, the results are unspecified.
-Otherwise, the frexp functions return the value x, such that x has a magnitude in the interval [1/10, 1) or zero, and value equals x × 10^{exp} when value is a decimal floating-point number, or x has a magnitude in the interval [1/2, 1) or zero, and value equals x × 2^{exp} when value is a generic floating-point number.
+Otherwise, the frexp functions return the value x, such that x has a magnitude in the interval [1/10, 1) or zero, and value equals $\mathbf{x} \times 10^{\text{exp}}$ when value is a decimal floating-point number, or x has a magnitude in the interval [1/2, 1) or zero, and value equals $\mathbf{x} \times 2^{\text{exp}}$ when value is a generic floating-point number.
 If value is zero, both parts of the result are zero.

-ISSUE 2: Should we change "If value is a decimal floating-point number, the exponent is an integral power of 10; otherwise it is an integral power of 2." to "If value is a generic floating-point value, the exponent is integral power of 2, otherwise if is an integral power of 10"?
+ISSUE 3: Should we change "If value is a decimal floating-point number, the exponent is an integral power of 10; otherwise it is an integral power of 2." to "If value is of generic floating type, the exponent is an integral power of 2.
+If value is of decimal floating type, the exponent is an integral power of 10"?
 Can we assume generic RADIX is not 10?

-Replace 7.12.6.6 paragraphs 2 and 3:
+35 Replace 7.12.6.6 paragraphs 2 and 3: